New State Regulations: A Detailed Look at Changes for Board meetings

 • The board must provide a brief explanation of the basis for and cost entailed in the matter that is the subject of any binding vote and include the explanation in the minutes for the meeting.

-• The board may exclude attendance of all association members at meetings, or portions of a meeting, only for discussion of any the following matters:
+• The board may exclude attendance of all association members at meetings, or portions of a meeting, at which any of the following matters are discussed (but any binding vote must be in open session):

 1. Those in which disclosure would constitute an unwarranted invasion of individual privacy;